 Love everything you do, keep up the awesome blog!

 Thanks for writing.
-I can appreciate your problem, I have two kids that are 16 and 13 and growing like weeds.
+I can appreciate your problem, watching my kids zooming through their teenage years and growing like weeds.

 For starters, see my story “5 Tips For Spending Less on Backpacking and Hiking Gear.”

-Those tips are primarily meant for adults who aren’t growing out of their gear and clothing fast, but there may be some useful info in there for you, including shopping the discount online retailers, like The Clymb, Sierra Trading Post, and Steep & Cheap, and website’s with regular sales and bargains, like Backcountry.com, moosejaw.com, and REI Garage.
-Sometimes you’ll find stuff that was expensive several months ago available at shockingly low prices.
-(By the way, any purchases you make through any links in this blog post will help support my work on this blog while getting you gear and clothing at bargain-basement prices.)
+Those tips are primarily meant for adults who aren’t growing out of their gear and clothing fast, but there may be some useful info in there for you, including shopping the discount online retailers, like The Clymb, Sierra Trading Post, and Steep & Cheap, and website’s with regular sales and bargains, like Backcountry.com, ems.com, moosejaw.com, sunnysports.com, rei.com, and REI Garage.
+Sometimes you’ll find stuff that was expensive several months ago available at deeply reduced prices.
+(By the way, besides getting you gear and clothing at bargain-basement prices, any purchases you make through links in this story will help support my work on this blog.)

 Honestly, if you go hiking, camping, and climbing in generally good weather, inexpensive fleece or wool from discount stores will work fine.
 When I was a young and poor hiker, I’d hit thrift stores and find wool sweaters and cheap rain jackets that got me through hiking and camping trips.